 The reason I say that is because there seems to be some sort of unwritten rule that one does not comment on an individual’s failed sense of humor or a less than optimal stand-up comedy performance, which basically leaves a comedian in the dark about how awful their stand-up comedy performance actually was on stage.

-Here’s are some of the factors that have a direct impact on bombing on stage as a comedian:
+Here’s are some of the elements that have a direct impact on bombing on stage as a comedian:

 1. Lack of knowledge about how to develop and deliver a quality stand-up comedy act.
 Because most new comedians have only seen or experienced “polished and refined” stand-up comedy that “appears” as if the comedian is simply talking “off the top of their head”…